 There are multiple treatments offered at Premier Dental Care that can be used to restore one or more missing teeth:

-Single missing teeth or whole arches of teeth can be replaced utilizing dental implants.
-Dental implants consist of a titanium post which is inserted into the jawbone.
+Single missing teeth or whole arches of teeth can be replaced utilizing affordable dental implants.
+Dental implants consist of a titanium post that is inserted into the jawbone.
 After a period of 3 to 6 months, an abutment and dental crown are added for a permanent restoration.
 Many patients may even forget that they have dental implants because they look and function like natural teeth.

 Multiple teeth can be replaced with dental bridges.
 Dental bridges can be removable or secured in place with dental implants.
 This solution utilizes surrounding natural teeth to secure and replace consecutive missing teeth.
 Patients can prevent further tooth loss by receiving a dental bridge.